-Version Valid from Valid to Main changes

-Version 1 16.11.2021 08.11.2022 n/a

-Version 2 09.11.2022 - Switch from an hourly based standard calculation method to a monthly based system for regular staff.
+Version Valid from Valid to Main changes Version 1 16.11.2021 08.11.2022 n/a Version 2 09.11.2022 31.12.2022 Switch from an hourly based standard calculation method to a monthly based system for regular staff.
+Version 3 01.01.2023 - Cases without an employment contract: hourly rate for Flanders-Belgium added in fact sheet 2.a Flanders-Belgium instead of general programme fact sheet n°2.
+Specification regarding the transition period between version 1 (standard hourly rate) and version 2 (monthly based rate) of this fact sheet

 The Flemish authorities (Flanders Innovation & Entrepreneurship) have put in place a mandatory standard system for calculating "regular" staff costs.
-Separate programme rules apply for staff without an employment contract.
 This system applies to partners covered by the 1st and 2nd level control system for Flanders-Belgium and which are therefore under the liability of Flemish authorities.
 This fact sheet thus makes abstraction of geographical location or institutional background of a beneficiary in Belgium.
+As an exception, call 1 beneficiaries who started their project activities before the publication of version 2 of this fact sheet may continue to apply version 1 until the end date of the period covered in the first report.
+As of their next reporting period the subsequent version(s) of this fact sheet apply/ies.
+Separate programme rules apply for cases without an employment contract.
+For mere reasons of grouping information for beneficiaries covered by this fact sheet, this fact sheet reminds these programme rules and also establishes the exact hourly rate to be applied.